priyanshk20/priyanshk20/README.md

 # Hello there! 👋🏻

-I am Priyansh Khandelwal 🙋🏻‍♂️, a Web Developer, Coder, sometimes I design as well.
+I am Priyansh Khandelwal 🙋🏻‍♂️, a Web Developer, Coder and sometimes I design as well.

-I am currently learning React JS, Backend stuff, and starting my Competitive Programming journey.
+I am currently learning React JS, Backend stuff, and starting my Competitive Programming journey with C++.

 ## Connect with Me 🤝🏻